 - People with certain immune system disorders or a damaged or missing spleen

 Who should not get a meningococcal vaccine?

-What are the possible side effects of meningococcal vaccines?
+What are the side effects of meningococcal vaccines?

-Mild side effects occur in about half those who have the vaccine.
-They may include redness or pain at the injection site.
-These side effects last no longer than one or two days.
+Mild side effects happen in about half those who get the vaccine.
+They may include redness or pain where the skin was injected.
+These side effects last no longer than 1 or 2 days.

-Serious side effects are very rare and may include high fever, weakness, and changes in behavior.
-Severe allergic reactions may occur within minutes or hours of having the vaccination.
+Severe allergic reactions may happen within minutes or hours of having the vaccination.
 These are signs of an allergic reaction:

 If these signs appear, your child should get to a doctor right away, describe the reaction, and report it by filing a Vaccine Adverse Event Reporting System (VAERS) form.
 The doctor or health department can help with this.

 Guillain-Barre syndrome is a serious nervous system disorder that has shown up in some people who have received MCV4.
-It is so rare, though, that doctors are not even sure that there is a clear link to the vaccine.
+It is so rare that doctors are not sure that there is a clear link to the vaccine.